christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 as an incredible number of regional aliases, locations, fictional stories, faked adoptions, and fabricated deaths for their family members to control the population.
 They role-played as deities, religious figures, and various characters as if they were actors in a play.
 This was done to obscure the fact that the people were ruled by hereditary dictatorships and to give the population an illusion of upward social mobility or implanting a sense of false hope.
-It is impossible for any religion to have have sprug up organically.
+It is impossible for any religion to have have sprung up organically.
 The royal families controlled the dissemenation of religious texts, and the punishment for spreading a religion that might compete with an imperial cult was death.

 The early rulers of Sumer were all priests.
 In Egypt, the Pharaohs were the claimed sons of gods.
 The Persians copied this formula of deifying their leaders but took it a step further by turning their imperial cult into a slave-morality religion as part of their colonial program (Zoroastrianism and Buddhism), and then the Greeks and Romans followed this formula.
 Religious syncreticism and slave-morality religions that stripped the population of their will to power is how the imperial powers maintained their empire and prevented any rebellion.
 Christianity is a relic of one of these imperial slave moralities.

 My research methodologies are multifaceted, encompassing revisionist historiography, counter-narrative analysis, and historical deconstruction.
-The primary sources that inspired my research are listed in the 'Further Reading' section at the end of the book.
+The primary sources that inspired my research are listed in the Further Reading section at the end of the book.

 Ancient Alias Names List
 ---------------------